Last updated:

 - Hypothalamic dysfunction

-- What is a decreased level of consciousness at presentation associated with?
+- A decreased level of consciousness at presentation is associated with an increased risk of death and neurological sequelae

-- What is the development of seizures more than 72 hours after starting antibiotics associated with?
+- Development of seizures > 72 hours after starting antibiotics is associated with learning difficulties

-- S. pneumoniae (compared to HiB or N. meningitidis)
+- S. pneumoniae has a relatively poorer outcome compared to HiB or N. meningitidis

 ETAT+